krishnakanthnakka/NAT/README.md

 ### Evaluation

 - We provided the checkpoint for Neuron 250 along with this repo in the releases section.
+This should reproduce the results of Table 2, 3 and 4 in the main paper with query k=1.

 - To run the attack on resnet152, please run the following command,